ahmet2mir/python-artron/README.md

 `Artron` is a simple `python` module to use `multiprocessing` with dependency graph and queue management allowing easy tool creation.

+[Read the full documentation](https://artron.readthedocs.io/en/latest/) to see everything you can do.

 ## Installation

 pip